WP-API/WP-API/docs/guides/extending.md

 The recommended way to organize your endpoints is to group related endpoints together into a class, and extend the base classes built into the API.
-Post-related endpoints should look to extend the `WP_JSON_Posts` class, and use the same method naming as it, falling back to it for the post preparation and request handling.
+Post-related endpoints should look to extend the `WP_JSON_CustomPostType` class, and use the same method naming as it, falling back to it for the post preparation and request handling.
+This will automatically register all the post methods for their endpoints.

 Along these lines, keep your methods named as generically as possible; while `MyPlugin_API_MyType::getMyTypeItems()` might seem like a good name, it makes it